Is self-build delivering on sustainability?

 If you’re building your own home, you’re perfectly placed to ensure that its embodied carbon (CO2e) is lower than 50 to 80 tonnes.
 You can specify low-carbon materials and construction methods and also reduce operational carbon by opting for energy generation and heating via solar photovoltaic panels (PV), an air-source heat pump or other renewables.

 So why do some leading self-build projects have a poor record on sustainability?
-Architect Richard Hawkes, founder of Hawkes Architecture, found that only one of the 20 projects longlisted for the RIBA House of the Year 2021 achieved an A-rated Energy Performance Certificate (EPC), which indicates the energy efficiency of a home and considers elements such as insulation and sources of power.
+Architect Richard Hawkes, founder of Hawkes Architecture, found that only one of the 20 projects longlisted for the RIBA House of the Year awards in both 2021 and 2022 achieved an A-rated Energy Performance Certificate (EPC), which indicates the energy efficiency of a home and considers elements such as insulation and sources of power.

 Call for tighter regulations